 Japanese label Jackman specializes in premium-quality basics like sweatpants and here, a waffle knit cuff beanie made completely in their homeland of Japan.
 The little nooks and crannies might hold a little extra warmth, but they mostly just look cool to us.

 One More Thing: Buy Vintage!

-There’s a whole lot of excellent vintage fleece and wool hats out there if you take the time to dig around eBay, Etsy, or your friendly vintage dealer’s window display.
-We’re especially fond of in the ’80s and ‘90s, for instance, which came in some pretty incredible patterns and color combos (pictured above).
+There’s a whole lot of excellent vintage fleece and wool hats out there if you take the time to dig around eBay, Etsy, or your friendly vintage dealer’s window display for cable knit beanies, hunting-style bucket hats, and festive pom pom-topped caps.
+We’re especially fond of the ’80s and ‘90s, for instance, which came in some pretty incredible patterns and color combos (pictured above).
 And aside from having a piece that’s a little less common than readily available goods, you’re recycling fashion already in circulation, and that's small sustainability perk.
 Win-win.